DeltaHacksVIUWindsor/project/README.md

 ## Functionality
 Users may:
-* find local homeless shelters
+* Find local homeless shelters
-* find education resources
+* Find education resources
-* find free resources
+* Find free resources
-* connect with those who would like to help
+* Connect with those who would like to help

 ## Technologies Used
 * HTML, CSS
 * Bootstrap
 * Google maps api
-* flutter
+* Flutter